nhat-tien/blog/content/blog/about-feeling-like-a-failure-in-life.md

 ## I, programming, and part-time loser

-- Though I try very hard, I really not sastify with that
+Though I try very hard, I really not sastify with that.
-- I learn very much, but still just a tiny when compare to other

-I wonder how I describe my situation now.
+I learn very much, but still just a tiny when compare to other I wonder how I describe my situation now.
 I lose the motivation or it just procastinate.
 The reality come up, I so weak to deal with

 ## Not good enough